Bichectomy

 There are many benefits of bichectomy, listed below:

-• Improves the symmetry of the face and in many cases helps the patient look younger
+• Improves the symmetry of the face and in many cases helps the patient look younger.

 • Greater definition of the jawline is created.